 In today’s home the humble pillow is as common place as the chair or sofa it sits upon.
-Quite simply the easiest and most accessible way to style any living space, cushions are one of the most popular home accessories available.
-With over 1000 styles to choose from online at Amara, from scatter cushions to floor cushions, the variation in style is overwhelming in itself let alone material, filling and design.
-We take you through everything you need to know about finding the perfect cushions for your space...
+Quite simply the easiest and most accessible way to style any living space, pillows are one of the most popular home accessories available.
+With over 1000 styles to choose from online at Amara, from scatter pillows to floor pillows, the variation in style is overwhelming in itself let alone material, filling and design.
+We take you through everything you need to know about finding the perfect pillows for your space...

-Cushions and pillows are now a clearly divided range of home accessories, but in the beginning they were really the same thing.
+Pillows and pillows are now a clearly divided range of home accessories, but in the beginning they were really the same thing.
 In ancient times Egyptians would use stone or marble blocks with a half moon shape cut to lay their head on.
-It is believed rather than for comfort these types of early pillows/cushions were used more to keep bugs from crawling into ears.
-There is also evidence to suggest that the Romans were using cushions too, of the softer variety, and the Zafu meditation pillow has its roots in ancient Chinese and Japanese history.
+It is believed rather than for comfort these types of early pillows/pillows were used more to keep bugs from crawling into ears.
+There is also evidence to suggest that the Romans were using pillows too, of the softer variety, and the Zafu meditation pillow has its roots in ancient Chinese and Japanese history.

-It is also said that in Europe during the Middle Ages, when cushions & pillows were a status symbol, King Henry VIII banned the use except for himself and pregnant women.
-The industrial revolution finally saw the widespread use of both cushions & pillows in the UK when they became mass-produced by companies in the United States, making them more affordable.
+It is also said that in Europe during the Middle Ages, when pillows & pillows were a status symbol, King Henry VIII banned the use except for himself and pregnant women.
+The industrial revolution finally saw the widespread use of both pillows & pillows in the UK when they became mass-produced by companies in the United States, making them more affordable.

 The pad is almost as important as the style; a beautiful design is no good if the pillow is lumpy or uncomfortable.
 The most luxurious, and most commonly used at Amara, is the duck feather filled pillow pad.
 Soft and long lasting, most duck feather filled pads are dry clean only, and for best results need regular airing and plumping.